 We recognize that many peers in the metals business are exposed to salient human rights risks.
-Given that our business focuses on semi-fabricated aluminum products, does not involve mining, and has operations only in the United States and Canada, we do not believe we are exposed to salient human rights risks, including forced labor, child labor, and inhumane working conditions.
-However, we recognize the importance of protecting human rights and formalized a Human Rights Policy in August 2020.
+Given that our business focuses on semi-fabricated aluminum products, does not involve mining, and has operations only in the United States and Canada, we do not believe we are directly exposed to salient human rights risks, including forced labor, child labor, and inhumane working conditions.
+However, we recognize the importance of protecting human rights in our supply chain and formalized a Human Rights Policy in August 2020.

-Our Human Rights Policy aligns with our Code of Business Conduce and Ethics and reiterates our commitment to:
+Our Human Rights Policy aligns with our Code of Business Conduct and Ethics and reiterates our commitment to:

-- Community engagement,
+- ► Community engagement

-- Diversity, inclusion and prohibition of harassment,
+- ▶ Diversity, inclusion and prohibition of harassment

-- Collective bargaining and freedom of association,
+- ► Collective bargaining and freedom of association

-- Employee health and safety,
+- ► Employee health and safety

-- · Freedom of engagements,
+- ► Freedom of engagements

-- Rights of children and young workers, and
+- ▶ Rights of children and young workers

-- Supply chain compliance.
+- ► Supply chain compliance